Some students with disabilities have financial needs that affect their ability to meaningfully engage in the learning process.

 - Other – support that results in increased independence and achievement for students

-Applications may be submitted at any time to Adrienne Eaglin at email@example.com or at Special School District, 12110 Clayton Road, Town and Country, MO 63131.
+Applications may be submitted at any time to Adrienne Eaglin at email@example.com or to the Special School District Learning Center, 900 Hornet Drive, Hazelwood, MO 63042.
 The application must be completed by a social worker, teacher or administrator.
 All information must be complete, supporting information must be attached, and an administrator’s signature is required.
-Applications will be judged based on the following criteria:
+Applications will be considered based on the following criteria:

 - Emergency need apparent and documented – social worker/teacher/administrator has talked with family about the need; family admits that they aren’t able to meet the need